 The project will be undertaken under the direction of the Dankunku Health Center and the Sara Sambel Development Council.

 Appropriate Projects funds will be used to purchase the well parts-repair kits for cylinder seals, handle bearings and axles, and new chains.
-Funds will be used to purchase Mark II handpump parts such as cylinder repair kits (1,650 dalasis each), pump chains (1,350 d/ea), handle axles(750 d/ea), handle bearings (350 d/ea), spacers, and housing bolt nuts.
+Funds will be used to purchase Mark II handpump parts such as cylinder repair kits (1,650 dalasis each), pump chains (1,350 d/ea), and handle axles(750 d/ea), handle bearings (350 d/ea), spacers, and housing bolt nuts.
 Modest transportation costs to cover travel to and from the spare part dealer in Banjul, the Gambian capital, as well as to Sara Sambel, are also covered.

 All pumps will be serviced by Saja Jadama, a Dankunku native, who was trained for 7 months as an area well mechanic by the German NGO GITEC in 1992.
 He will supervise and implement repairs.
 He has all the necessary tools to disassemble and assemble well components.

-Returned Peace Corps Volunteer Jeremy Mak will oversee the purchase and transport of spare parts from Banjul, Gambia’s capital, to site, as well as document receipts and all spending.
+Returned Peace Corps Volunteer Jeremy Mak will oversee the purchase and transport of spare parts from Banjul, Gambia’s capital, to the site, as well as document receipts and all spending.

-Recipient communities will pay Mr. Jadama’s honorarium (15 dalasis per hour of work) and assist with transporting Mr. Jadama’s tools to site.
+Recipient communities will pay Mr. Jadama’s honorarium (15 dalasis per hour of work) and assist with transporting Mr. Jadama’s tools to the site.

 Should any leftover funds allow for it, another handpump, either at the Dankunku school or at Sara Wallom, an 8 compound community will be fixed.